 The nearby village of Rothbury is well worth a visit, sometimes referred to as the "Gateway to the Cheviots", it also is the location of Cragside House and Gardens.
 Built in the 18th century by the great Tyneside industrialist, Lord Armstrong, the house and grounds are now owned by the National Trust.
 Interestingly, Lord Armstrong was also responsible for the restoration of the spectacular Bamburgh Castle on the coast.

 Approximately 13 miles north is the historic town of Alnwick and home to Alnwick Castle and the magnificent Alnwick Garden.

 The Angler's Arms is located on the paths of both St Oswald's Way and the Northumbrian Inn Way and is the ideal place to stop off and put your feet up.
-As the bar is dog friendly (before 6.30pm please), there's no need to leave man's best friend at the door!
+As the bar is dog friendly, there's no need to leave a man's best friend at the door!

 A trip to Northumberland isn't complete without visiting the spectacular north east coast.
 From rugged rocky coves and cliffs to mile upon mile of unspoilt beaches with golden sands, it truly has something for everyone.

 The owners of the Anglers Arms, John & Julie Young together with their dedicated team, have worked hard to create a special place that retains the very best of olde world charm and service combined with the very highest standards of service demanded by today's customers.